This post was last updated on October 7th, 2022 at 03:23 pm.

 Does your church invite members to purchase an Easter lily in memory of or in honor or in celebration of a family member, friend, or occasion?

 You may be tempted to include the payments in with the regular offerings, but there’s just one little problem with that.
-You put an IRS disclosure on your contribution statements saying something along the lines of “No goods or services were provided by the church in return for the contribution.”
+You put an IRS disclosure on your donation statements saying something along the lines of “No goods or services were provided by the church in return for the donation.”

-Which poses another question: Can someone deduct charitable contributions, even if they receive something in return?
+Which poses another question: Can someone deduct charitable donation, even if they receive something in return?

-For more information regarding charitable contributions and potential tax benefits, visit the IRS Web site and search Publication 526.
+For more information regarding charitable donation and potential tax benefits, visit the IRS Web site and search Publication 526.

 Source: Legal Zoom

-So if you aren’t supposed to include Easter lily money in with the regular contributions, then how do they get recorded in IconCMO?
+So if you aren’t supposed to include Easter lily money in with the regular donations, then how do they get recorded in IconCMO?

-The first step is to go to the Contributions: Management: Cont-Maintenance window.
+The first step is to go to the Donation: Funds & Donations window.
 Set up a new fund named ‘Easter Lilies’ and label it as a taxable fund.